Occupational Therapy OT

 Occupational Therapy Assistants

-• Complete an associate-level occupational therapy assistant program at an accredited university (2 years).
+• Complete an associate-level accredited occupational therapy assistant program (about two years).

-• Pass the Certified Occupational Therapy Assistant (COTA) exam.
+• Pass the NBCOT exam to become certified and use the title Certified Occupational Therapy Assistant (COTA).

-Wondering if there is a difference between an occupational therapy assistant vs. occupational therapist salary?
-Thanks to their more intensive educational requirements, OTs earn an average of about $25,000 more than OTAs per year.1,2 Although the salary can vary by institution, geographical location, and other factors, OTAs are almost always paid less than OTs.
-Below is the average hourly wage of both professions:
+Are you curious if there is a difference between an OTA salary vs. OT salary?
+Thanks to more intensive educational requirements, OTs earn almost $31,000 more than OTAs per year.1, 2 Although the OTA vs OT salary can vary by institution, geographical location and other factors, OTAs are almost always paid less than OTs.
+Below are the median wages of both professions:

 Occupational Therapists